funfur/funfur-qr-view/README.md

 ## ARCHIVED

 This repository has been archived by the owner.
-It is now read-only.(NEW REPOSITORY)[https://github.com/FunFurCorporation]
+It is now read-only.[NEW REPOSITORY](https://github.com/FunFurCorporation)

 ## Build Setup